 The bicycle was not invented by one individual or in one country.
-It took nearly 100 years and many people for the modern bicycle to be born.
-By the end of those 100 years, bicycles had revolutionised the way people travelled from place to place.
+It took nearly 100 years and many individuals for the modern bicycle to be born.
+By the end of those 100 years, bicycles had revolutionised the way people travel from place to place.

 Bicycles first appeared in Scotland in the early 1800s, and were called velocipedes.
-These early bicycles had two wheels but no pedals.
+These early bicycles had two wheels, but they had no pedals.
 The rider sat on a pillow and walked his feet along the ground to move his velocipede forward.

-Soon, a French inventor added pedals to the front wheel.
-Instead of walking their vehicles, riders would use their feet to run the pedals.
+Soon a French inventor added pedals to the front wheel.
+Instead of walking their vehicles, riders used their feet to run the pedals.
 However, pedalling was hard because velocipedes were very heavy.
-The frame was made of solid steel tubes, and the wooden wheels were covered with steel.
-Even so, velocipedes were popular among rich young men who raced them in Paris parks.
+The framework was made of solid steel tubes and the wooden wheels were covered with steel.
+Even so, velocipedes were popular among rich young men, who raced them in Paris parks.

-Because the velocipedes were so hard to ride, no one thought about using them for transportation.
+Because of the velocipedes were so hard to ride, no one thought about using them for transportation.
 People didn't ride velocipedes to the market or to their jobs.
 Instead, people thought velocipedes were just toys.

 Around 1870, American manufacturers saw that velocipedes were very popular overseas.
-They began building them, too, but with one difference.
-They made frames from hollow steel tubes.
-This alteration made velocipedes considerably lighter, but riders still had to work hard to pedal just a short distance.
-In addition, the roads were bumpy, which made steering difficult.
+They began building velocipedes, too, but with one difference.
+They made the frameworks from hollow steel tubes.
+This alteration made velocipedes much lighter, but riders still had to work hard to pedal just a short distance.
+In addition, roads were bumpy so steering was difficult.
 In fact, most riders preferred indoor tracks where they could rent a velocipede for a small fee and take riding lessons.

 Subsequent changes by British engineers altered the wheels to make pedalling more efficient.
 They saw that when a rider turned the pedals once, the front wheel turned once.
 If the front wheel was small, the bicycle travelled just a small distance with each turn.
-They reasoned that if the front wheel were larger, the bicycle would cover a greater distance.
-So they designed a bicycle with a giant front wheel and a much smaller wheel at the back.
+They reasoned that if the front wheel were larger, the bicycle would travel a greater distance.
+So they designed a bicycle with a giant front wheel.
+They made the rear wheel small.
 Its primary purpose was to help the rider balance.
 Balancing was hard because the rider had to sit high above the giant front wheel in order to reach the pedals.
 This meant he was in danger of falling off the bicycle and injuring himself if he lost his balance.
 Despite this inherent danger, "high-wheelers" became very popular in England.

 American manufacturers once again tried to design a better bicycle.
-Their primary concern was safety.
-They substituted the giant wheen with a smaller one and put the driving mechanism in a larger rear wheel.
+Their goal was to make a safer bicycle.
+They substituted a small wheel for the giant front wheel and put the driving mechanism in a larger rear to wheel.
 It would be impossible for a rider to pedal the rear wheel, so engineers designed a system of foot levers.
 By pressing first the right one and then the left, the rider moved a long metal bar up and down.
 This bar turned the rear axle.
-In turn, this axle propelled the rear wheel.
-This design minimised the risks associated with riding so more and more people began using bicycles in their daily activities.
+This axle turned the rear wheel and the bicycle minimised the dangers inherent in bicycle riding, more and more people began using bicycles in their daily activities.